smokytheangel0/retrieval_collector_pre/README.md

+#description
+this app is designed to collect data which will help determine whether allowing drivers and yard crew to locate trailers using gps saves more time and fuel than the more typical detective work that goes into finding an particular trailer in a carrier's storage yard.

 #setup
 you will need the flutter toolchain to run the app and the rust toolchain to run the driver script